-5.2.28 Weapons and Dangerous Materials - Possessing any firearm or weapon anywhere upon property governed by the University.
+5.2.28 Weapons and Dangerous Materials

+Possessing any firearm or weapon anywhere upon property governed by the University.
 A weapon shall include, but is not limited to: any firearm; any device from which an electrical current, impulse, wave, or beam may be directed that is designed to incapacitate temporarily, injure, or kill; any instrument or other device of any kind that operates based on spring, gas, or air; contains explosive materials; or any instrument or device, such as a knife, that has a sharp blade greater than three (3) inches.
 See SLT 6.27

-5.2.29 Wheeled Devices - Using Skateboards, roller blades, roller skates, bicycles and similar wheeled devices in University buildings or Living Centers/Apartments on railings, curbs, benches or any such fixtures that may be damaged by such activities.
+5.2.29 Wheeled Devices

+Using Skateboards, roller blades, roller skates, bicycles and similar wheeled devices in University buildings or Living Centers/ Apartments on railings, curbs, benches or any such fixtures that may be damaged by such activities.

-5.2.30 Uncrewed Aircraft System/Drone Policy - Operating an Uncrewed Aircraft System (UAS), without prior approval by the Vice President for Finance and Administration, or model aircraft over University property.
-See SLT 6.20
+5.2.30 Uncrewed Aircraft System/Drone Policy

+Operating an Uncrewed Aircraft System (UAS), without prior approval by the Vice President for Finance and Administration, or model aircraft over University property.
+See SLT 6.20 ion 6.0 15

-Restorative measures may be enhanced for any misconduct listed in Section 4 of the Statement that is determined to be motivated by bias or prejudice as defined by the University Anti-Harassment Policy, SLT 9.1.
+Restorative measures may be enhanced for any misconduct listed in Section 4 of the Statement that is determined to be motivated by behaviors defined by the Interim Policy Prohibiting Harassment, Discrimination, Retaliation, and Sexual Misconduct SLT 9.1.
 This violation will be evaluated under current legal standards.